 Unless you are an avid photographer who needs a multitude of lenses, a lightweight compact would be the best choice.
 Remember… whatever you bring you have to carry!

 Book or tablet.
 Some tablets double up as cameras, are lightweight and hold a charge for a long period, as well as providing a range of reading material and facility to keep a diary/blog of your adventure.
+The best option is to put all your reading material on Kindle and have this as an App on your Smart phone.

 Where can you buy the gear you need?